 Private keys of a Conforming CA SHALL be backed up using procedures and tools provided by the HSM used.

-Private keys of the CA operators, RA officers and Security Officers SHALL NOT be backed up.
+Private keys of the CA Operators, RA Officers and Security Officers SHALL NOT be backed up.
 Subscribers SHALL be responsible for back up of their private keys.
+Their private-key backups MUST always be encrypted using a key known only to the authorized personnel.